Finding hope in courts' behavioral health dockets

 There, court and the treatment program are all about confronting truth – truth about yourself.

-It also can mean the hard task of dropping people, places and things that had been triggers for her drinking or for Crooks' spins down to depression or up into mania.
+It also can mean the hard task of dropping people, places and things that were triggers for Branch's drinking or for Crooks' spins down to depression or up into mania.

 It means acknowledging triggers – weaknesses, in short – and learning how to keep them from setting you down paths of delusion or substance abuse.